docker-java/docker-java/README.md

     DOCKER_OPTS="-H tcp://127.0.0.1:2375 -H unix:///var/run/docker.sock"

-However you can force docker-java to use UNIX socket communication by configuring the following url:
+However you can force docker-java to use UNIX socket communication by configure the following (see [Configuration](.#Configuration) for details):

-    unix:///var/run/docker.sock
+    DOCKER_HOST=unix:///var/run/docker.sock
+    DOCKER_TLS_VERIFY=0

 More details about setting up Docker server can be found in official documentation: http://docs.docker.io/en/latest/use/basics/